 In addition to monthly premiums which are deducted from your pay, other costs should be considered when choosing a medical plan, such as:

-Group Health Cooperative offers the following three types of health plans for UW employees and their dependents.
+Group Health Cooperative offers the following four types of health plans for UW employees and their dependents.
 The SoundChoice plan is new for 2016.

-Group Health's consumer-directed health plan is a high-deductible, low-premium type of plan.
+Group Health's Consumer-Directed Health Plan (CDHP) is a high-deductible, low-premium type of plan.
 The premiums are considerably lower and the annual deductible is considerably higher than either the Classic or Value plans.
-To enroll this plan, you must first open a Health Savings Account (HSA).
 The HSA is funded by pre-tax contributions from the UW.
 You have the option of contributing as well.
 Learn how a CDHP-HSA works.

 Compare the per-visit costs of some in-network benefits for PEBB's medical plans.
 Note: Some copays and coinsurance do not apply until after you've paid your annual deductible.
-Call your plan directly for more information on specific benefits, including preauthorization requirements and exclusions.

 Disclaimer: The information on this page does not substitute for official plan documents.
 If there is a conflict between the information on this site and an official plan document, the official plan document will govern.
 Refer to the Benefits Forms & Publications page.